WSB (AM): Cox Enterprises

 From 1925 to 1956, WSB radio, along with later co-owned stations WSB-FM and WSB-TV, operated out of the top floor of the Atlanta Biltmore Hotel in Midtown Atlanta.
 Afterward, the WSB stations were housed in a Colonial-style mansion with its interior specially built for broadcasting, informally known as "White Columns".
-That location was also in Midtown Atlanta, where Peachtree Street crosses West Peachtree Street near Ansley Park.
-In 1998, all of the Cox Radio stations located in the Atlanta radio market, as well as WSB-TV, moved into a new "Digital White Columns" on the same property.
+That location was where Peachtree Street crosses West Peachtree Street near Ansley Park.
+In 1998, all of the Cox's Atlanta radio stations, as well as WSB-TV, moved into a new "Digital White Columns" on the same property.
 The original White Columns was demolished afterward.